FahimFBA/YOLOv8-License-Plate-Detection-and-Encryption/README.md

-Here’s a complete `README.md` for your repository:

----

 # YOLOv8 License Plate Detection and Encryption

 This project demonstrates a pipeline for detecting license plates in images using YOLOv8 and encrypting the detected regions with a Chaotic Logistic Map encryption algorithm.
 It provides a user-friendly interface built with Streamlit.